-(1) The department's designee will coordinate the request.

-(2) The customer will provide the department's designee with a completed secondary employment job description form outlining the duties that are expected from the officer(s).
-The customer and officer(s) will acknowledge via signature an understanding/agreement of the officers' responsibilities.

-(3) A current copy of the secondary employment job description form will be retained by the agency.

-(4) Secondary employment pay ranges are listed below by type of secondary employment:

-(a) Pro Bono - Officer provides police services at no cost to the event organizer (i.e., charities, churches, or any 501(3)(c) organization).
-Administrative fee shall be paid to the City of Tallahassee.

-(b) Standard Compensation - Includes the vast majority of secondary employment details.
+- (1) The department's designee will coordinate the request. - (2) The customer will provide the department's designee with a completed secondary employment job description form outlining the duties that are expected from the officer(s).
+The customer and officer(s) will acknowledge via signature an understanding/agreement of the officers' responsibilities. - (3) A current copy of the secondary employment job description form will be retained by the agency. - (4) Secondary employment pay ranges are listed below by type of secondary employment: - (a) Pro Bono - Officer provides police services at no cost to the event organizer (i.e., charities, churches, or any 501(3)(c) organization).
+Administrative fee shall be paid to the City of Tallahassee. - (b) Standard Compensation - Includes the vast majority of secondary employment details.
 Standard rates shall be:

-Officer Pay forty-one dollars (\$41.00)

-Supervisor Pay fifty-one dollars (\$51.00) only if they are designated as a supervisor per section 20.10 section 2.

-(c) For officers working on a City designated holiday the rate shall be sixty-two dollars (\$62.00) for officers and seventy-six dollars and fifty cents (\$76.50) for supervisors.

-(d) Apartment Complex/Courtesy Officer - No Pay/Compensatory Benefit Only.
+Officer Pay: forty-one dollars (\$41.00) Supervisor Pay: fifty-one dollars (\$51.00) only if they are designated as a supervisor per section 20.10 section 2. - (c) For officers working on a City designated holiday the rate shall be sixty-two dollars (\$62.00) for officers and seventy-six dollars and fifty cents (\$76.50) for supervisors. - (d) Apartment Complex/Courtesy Officer - No Pay/Compensatory Benefit Only.
 Annual administrative fee at flat rate of one hundred dollars (\$100.00) made payable to the City of Tallahassee, paid by the customer.
-The member shall be responsible for any obligation to report/pay any tax.

-(e) There is a three (3) hour minimum for any secondary employment detail unless cancelled by the customer more than 48 (forty-eight) hours prior to the start of the employment.
-In the event of the emergency declared by the City, no minimum shall be charged for the assignment if the City cancels the secondary employment.

-(f) All secondary employment events must be pre-captured in the agency's scheduling/payroll system, by the officer.
+The member shall be responsible for any obligation to report/pay any tax. - (e) There is a three (3) hour minimum for any secondary employment detail unless cancelled by the customer more than 48 (forty-eight) hours prior to the start of the employment.
+In the event of the emergency declared by the City, no minimum shall be charged for the assignment if the City cancels the secondary employment. - (f) All secondary employment events must be pre-captured in the agency's scheduling/payroll system no less than forty-eight (48) hours in advance by the officer.

+(g) When the pre-capture time requirements listed in 20.09 section (4)(f) cannot be met, the officer shall call the on-duty watch commander prior to engaging in the secondary employment.